2016 Magdalen Islands Mitsubishi MU-2 crash

-On 29 March 2016, a Mitsubishi MU-2 operated by Aero Teknic, a Canadian aircraft maintenance company, crashed on approach to Îles-de-la-Madeleine Airport, killing former Canadian politician Jean Lapierre, several members of his family, and the two pilots.
+On 29 March 2016, a Mitsubishi MU-2 operated by Aero Teknic, a Canadian aircraft maintenance company, crashed on approach to Îles-de-la-Madeleine Airport, killing former Canadian politician Jean Lapierre, four members of his family, and the two pilots.
 Lapierre was flying to his father's funeral with his wife and three siblings.
-While one man survived the crash, he died of a heart attack after being pulled from the wreckage.
+One passenger initially survived the crash, but died of a heart attack after being pulled from the wreckage.